TylersTech2020/Win11_Stealth_RAT_DiscordC2/README.md

 # Win11_Stealth_RAT_DiscordC2

-Windows 11 Stealth RAT w/ Discord C2 Bot functions
+Windows 11 Stealth RAT w/ Discord C2 Bot functions This code was created by Gemini 3 using a JailBreak to do some vibe coding.
+I kept trying till it worked well.

 // REPLACE THESE PLACEHOLDERS WITH YOUR ACTUAL VALUES